liferay/liferay-docs/develop/tutorials/articles/400-back-end-frameworks/02-portlet-providers/00-portlet-providers-intro.markdown

         PortletProvider.Action.VIEW);

 `PortletProvider.Action.VIEW` is the operation and `com.liferay.portlet.trash.model.TrashEntry` is the entity type.

 Another example is how the Asset Publisher uses the Portlet Provider framework to add a previewed asset to a page---it adds the asset to a portlet and adds that portlet to the page.
 The Asset Publisher uses the `liferay-asset:asset_display` tag library tag whose `asset_display/preview.jsp` shows an *Add* button for adding the portlet.
-If the previewed asset is a blogs entry, for example, the framework returns a blogs portlet ID or URL for adding the portlet to the current page.
+If the previewed asset is a Blogs entry, for example, the framework returns a blogs portlet ID or URL for adding the portlet to the current page.
 Here's the relevant code from the [`asset_display/preview.jsp`](https://github.com/liferay/liferay-portal/blob/7.1.0-ga1/modules/apps/asset/asset-taglib/src/main/resources/META-INF/resources/asset_display/preview.jsp#L75-L91):